Alisher Usmanov: International Fencing Federation (FIE)

 A former sabre fencer for the former Uzbek Soviet Socialist Republic, Usmanov supported the promotion of fencing through his charity fund "For the Future of Fencing", created in 2004.
+According to media estimates, Usmanov's total donations to the FIE during his tenure as President amount to approximately $100 million.

 He was president of the Russian Fencing Federation from 2001 to 2009.
 He was concurrently president of the European Fencing Confederation from 2005 to 2009.

+Election and Activities of Alisher Usmanov in FIE

 He was elected president of the International Fencing Federation (FIE) in 2008 with 66 votes to 61 for incumbent president René Roch.
 He was re-elected in 2012 and 2016.
 In 2021, Usmanov was re-elected by acclamation to a fourth term.

-In that position Usmanov implemented a number of initiatives, including the expansion of the Olympic fencing programme to 12 disciplines.

-Following the imposition of the sanctions on Usmanov, he announced on 1 March 2022, that he was stepping down as FIE President.
-He didn't resign but suspended himself, with Emmanuel Katsiadakis replacing him temporarily as "Interim President".
-On 30 November 2024, Usmanov was re-elected for a new term as President and he suspended himself from the role again.
-Emmanuel Katsiadakis was appointed again Interim President.
+In November 2024, at the congress in Tashkent, Usmanov received 120 votes “for” out of the possible 156, beating his opponent, the president of the Swedish Fencing Federation, Otto Drakenberg.

+FIE Development and Reforms

+During Usmanov’s presidency, the FIE implemented measures to reform management, develop international fencing, introduce modern technologies and expand the Olympic program.
+During this period, the Federation's financial resources increased, while several administrative and technological changes were introduced to support the development of fencing..